mids-w205-fund-of-data-eng/template-project-1/README.md

 ## Part 1 - Querying Data with BigQuery

+### SQL Tutorial

+Please go through this SQL tutorial to help you learn the basics of SQL to help you complete this project.

+SQL tutorial: https://www.w3schools.com/sql/default.asp

 ### Google Cloud Helpful Links

-SQL tutorial: https://www.w3schools.com/sql/default.asp

 Read: https://cloud.google.com/docs/overview/

 BigQuery: https://cloud.google.com/bigquery/

-Public Datasets: https://cloud.google.com/bigquery/public-data  Search on bike share and click on it and follow instruction to add the pin to the Google BigQuery interface.
+Public Datasets: Bring up your Google BigQuery console, open the menu for the public datasets, and navigate to the the dataset san_francisco.

 - The Bay Bike Share has two datasets: a static one and a dynamic one.
 The static one covers an historic period of about 3 years.
 The dynamic one updates every 10 minutes or so.
-The static one is the one we will use in class and in this project.
+THE STATIC ONE IS THE ONE WE WILL USE IN CLASS AND IN THE PROJECT.
 The reason is that is much easier to learn SQL against a static target instead of a moving target.

 - (USE THESE TABLES!)
 The static tables we will be using in this class are in the dataset **san_francisco** :